-UPD: This article tells how you can pull data into a Data Studio dashboard using Supermetrics for Google Sheets.
+UPDATE: This article will tell you how to pull data into a Data Studio dashboard using Supermetrics for Google Sheets.
 Now you can create reports much more effectively with Supermetrics for Google Data Studio connectors.
 Start a free trial here.

 In our last post, we showed how to make a Facebook Ads dashboard in Data Studio.
 We posted it on Supermetrics blog.
 After 4 hours it got shared by Google and a few hundreds of likes/retweets.

 Many of you asked for more.
 So we decided to keep producing Data Studio templates that you would enjoy.
-And I’m happy to share the next public fruit of this labor – a Paid Channel Mix template with Adwords, Facebook Ads, Twitter Ads and Bing Ads data.
+And we’re happy to share the fruit of this labor: a Paid Channel Mix template with Adwords, Facebook Ads, Twitter Ads and Bing Ads data.

 In this post I’ll explain how to connect your data feeds from multiple platforms to Google Data Studio.